torvalds/linux/Documentation/mm/damon/design.rst

 second reject-filter blocks it.
 If the page is neither anonymous nor young, the page will pass through the filters evaluation stage since there is no matching filter, and the action will be applied to the page.

-Note that the action can equally be applied to memory that either explicitly filter-allowed or filters evaluation stage passed.
-It means that installing allow-filters at the end of the list makes no practical change but only filters-checking overhead.

 Below ``type`` of filters are currently supported.